jamal-saeedi/jamal-saeedi.github.io/_pages/cv.md

   * Proficient in particle swarm optimization (PSO) and Genetic algorithms for solving complex optimization problems.
   * Experienced in utilizing Python libraries such as DEAP, PySwarm, and PyGMO for implementing and solving optimization tasks.
 * Technologies and Frameworks:
-  * Operating Systems: Familiar with Linux for development and deployment and Microsoft windows (WSL2).
+  * Infrastructure: Proficient in Linux, Microsoft Windows (WSL2), and Docker for containerized microservices.
-  * Version Control: Proficient in using GitHub for collaborative coding and using PyTest with GitHub Actions.
+  * Version Control: Experienced in collaborative coding using GitHub and GitLab.
   * Web Development: Proficient in Flask and FastAPI for building APIs with Python.
-  * Data Analysis: Skilled in data manipulation and analysis using Pandas, and Numpy.
+  * Data Analysis: Skilled in data manipulation and analysis using Pandas, Seaborn and Numpy.
   * Parallel Programming: Proficient in multithreading and multiprocessing for optimizing program performance.
   * GPU Computing: Experience with CUDA Processing for parallel computing on GPUs.
 * Other relevant skills: Problem-solving, teamwork, communication.